-Marc Mattioli joined Derek Mason’s defensive staff in 2015.
-He enters his fifth year as the Commodores’ defensive secondary coach.
+Marc Mattioli joined Derek Mason’s defensive staff in 2015, and the 2020 season is his sixth as the Commodores’ defensive secondary coach.

 In 2018, Mattioli developed LaDarius Wiley, Frank Coppet and Daley into productive starting safeties.
 The trio ranked among Vanderbilt’s top-10 tackles during the season.
 Wiley, a two-year starter, eventually signed an NFL undrafted free agent deal with the Tennessee Titans.
 Daley and Coppet, both seeing significant collegiate action for the first time, registered 45 and 30 tackles, respectively.
 Coppet also ranked second on the team with three interceptions.

 Wiley is Mattioli’s second understudy to move to the next level.
 Mattioli also coached two-year starting cornerback Tre Herndon, who made the Jacksonville Jaguars’ 2018-19 active roster after signing as a rookie free agent.

 Mattioli started with the Commodores in 2014 as safeties coach, coming from Stanford where he served as a defensive graduate assistant under Mason.

 Mattioli joined Vanderbilt after serving three years at Stanford, including two seasons with Mason as a defensive graduate assistant.

 Mattioli was a defensive quality control assistant for the Cardinal secondary in 2014, focusing his efforts on the Stanford secondary.
 In 2012-13, he served as a defensive graduate assistant at Stanford, helping Mason as a defensive backs and safeties mentor.